Sing (My Chemical Romance song): Background and composition

 Following the success of their third studio album The Black Parade (2006), My Chemical Romance began sessions to record their fourth studio album; however, the band shelved the project due to being unsatisfied with the final result.
 Subsequently, My Chemical Romance reworked the album, taking advantage of the momentum they found after Gerard Way wrote "Na Na Na (Na Na Na Na Na Na Na Na Na)" and placing emphasis on experimentation when writing new songs.
 "Sing" was the fourth song recorded during this period, following "Na Na Na", "Vampire Money", and "Planetary (Go!)".
 According to Gerard Way, the song was built around a beat which the band "mediated on" for several days.
 He also noted how the song was the one from Danger Days that he was the most proud of, and marked the band's acceptance that they were creating a new album.

 "Sing" is a mid-tempo pop, pop rock and emo song, which Megan Ritt of Consequence characterized as being "very open-genre, reminiscent of the late 90s radio rock that seemed like it would live forever".
 The song instrumentally contains drums, piano, and guitar in its first verse, before a "cavernous" bassline is introduced during the first chorus.
 Chris Mandle and John Doran stylistically compared the song to those by Whitesnake and Starship.
 Lyrically, both Jake Richardson of Alternative Press and Chad Childers of Loudwire identified "Sing" as a "call to arms", with the latter further writing how the track encourages listeners to "seize the day".
 Additionally, Al Shipley and Maura Johnston of Rolling Stone observed how the lyrics expressed a desire to both leave behind enemies and look towards the future with hope.

 Release

 "Sing" was originally published on the band's Myspace page on November 3, 2010, before being released on iTunes the following day.
 On November 22, 2010, the song was released as the fourth track on Danger Days.
-The song was later sent to mainstream radio in the United States on January 11, 2011, and was released as a single in the United Kingdom on the week of January 15.
+The song was later released as a single in the United Kingdom on January 10, 2011 and impacted mainstream radio in the United States on January 11.
 Additionally, the song appeared on My Chemical Romance's greatest hits album, May Death Never Stop You (2014).